Andrewmazyar/small-mail/README.md

 * name: citizen@gmail.com password: citizen

 where you can communicate between them with the follow urls:
+* /users-details/** you pass to own page user and can include use Api for your app
 * / - you see all message and you can search messages by phrase
 * /mail - you can write any message to someone
 * /detail/1 - you can see all details about letter from or to whom this letter